-A high turnover ratio can mean that the fund manager is frequently changing his strategies and incurring high transaction costs (buying and selling transaction involve brokerage and other costs).
-Thus a high turnover ratio is usually viewed as a negative.
+A high turnover ratio can mean that the fund manager is frequently changing his strategies and incurring high transaction costs (buying and selling transactions involve brokerage and other costs).
+Thus, a high turnover ratio is usually viewed as a negative factor.

 Alpha or Jensen’s Alpha is the degree with which a mutual fund is outperforming its benchmark adjusted to its risk level.
 For example, if the fund is benchmarked to the Nifty 50 which has given 10% returns and the fund delivers a return of 12%, it would have an alpha of 2%.